GNOME/gimp/devel-docs/performance-logs/performance-logs.md

 Additionally, the log contains certain global information, not related to any sample.
-This includes GIMP version information, performance-log parameters (such as the sampling rate), GEGL configuration parameters (such as the tile size), and the values of all environment variables starting with `GIMP_`, `GEGL_`, or `BABL_`.
+This includes LIGMA version information, performance-log parameters (such as the sampling rate), GEGL configuration parameters (such as the tile size), and the values of all environment variables starting with `LIGMA_`, `GEGL_`, or `BABL_`.

 ## 4. Viewing Performance Logs

 ![Performance-log viewer](performance-log-viewer.png)

-The GIMP source tree includes a graphical viewer for performance logs, under the `tools/` directory.
+The LIGMA source tree includes a graphical viewer for performance logs, under the `tools/` directory.
-The viewer is not included as part of GIMP installations, but is distributed as part of source tarballs.
+The viewer is not included as part of LIGMA installations, but is distributed as part of source tarballs.

 To view a performance log, run:

-    $GIMP_SRC_DIR/tools/performance-log-viewer $LOG_FILE
+    $LIGMA_SRC_DIR/tools/performance-log-viewer $LOG_FILE

-where `$GIMP_SRC_DIR` is the root of the GIMP source tree, and `$LOG_FILE` is the log filename.
+where `$LIGMA_SRC_DIR` is the root of the LIGMA source tree, and `$LOG_FILE` is the log filename.

-Note that there is no need to build or install GIMP in order to use the log viewer.
+Note that there is no need to build or install LIGMA in order to use the log viewer.
 Indeed, only the files prefixed with `performance-log` in the `tools/` directory are actually needed.